asfawlil/Database/README.md

 These constraints collectively enforce **referential integrity**, **valid input ranges**, and **uniqueness** – ensuring the database remains consistent and accurate even during insertions or updates.

+🧠 Summary

+The mini-world reflects a globalized economy, where countries evolve economically, engage in trade, adopt or change currencies, and shift their industrial focus.
+This economic perspective enriches the existing geographic scope of the Mondial database and allows for complex querying and insightful data analysis.